India warns of worsening COVID-19 situation, vaccinations to expand

 The Central Drugs Standard Control Organisation did not immediately reply to a Reuters request for confirmation.

-Reporting by Krishna N. Das; Editing by Clarence Fernandez and Andrew Cawthorne
+Reporting by Krishna N. Das and Neha Arora; Additional reporting by Rajendra Jadhav; Editing by Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.